Use Cease & Desist Letters to Protect Your IP Rights

-Draft your Cease and Desist Notices in a manner that shows strength but also a willingness not to complain if the sellers simply stop selling your product.
+Draft Cease and Desist notices in a manner that shows strength but also a willingness not to complain if sellers stop selling your product.

 When you see others selling your products, do an investigation.
 Figure out why the seller should voluntarily stop selling your product.
 There are many avenues of persuasion.
-For example, if your product comes with a warranty and the infringing seller cannot provide your warranty, or, if the products that the infringing seller has in their inventory are old and lack newer features, that may form the basis.
+For example, if your product comes with a warranty and the infringing seller cannot provide your warranty.
+Or, if the products that the infringing seller has in their inventory are old and lack newer features.

 The goal with any cease and desist letter is to get the infringing party to voluntarily stop selling.

 On Amazon, suspension is on every seller’s mind.
 The threat of a complaint means the threat of a total Amazon account suspension.
-Just like you fear losing your account and would not risk your account for one product, the infringers feel the same way.
-Draft your C&D letter in a manner that shows strength but also a willingness not to complain if the sellers simply stop selling your product.
+Just like you fear losing your account and wouldn't risk it for one product, infringers feel the same way.
+Draft a C&D letter in a manner that shows strength but also a willingness not to complain if the sellers simply stop selling your product.

 The Legal Process: If a trademark infringer is detected, what can be done?

 It should be stressed that, after you detect the presence of trademark infringement, it is imperative that you retain the services of a practiced trademark attorney.
-Navigating the waters of the legal process is treacherous without the proper knowledge of how to avoid its associated pitfalls and quagmires.
+Navigating the legal process is treacherous without proper knowledge of how to avoid its associated pitfalls and quagmires.

 After determining the nature of the infringement, the seller, through their attorney, will generally send a cease and desist letter.
 This letter requests that the infringer refrain from further violating intellectual property rights.
-Generally, it notifies the infringer that if the offending products bearing the infringing mark are not removed from the view of consumers, further legal action may follow.
+Generally, it notifies the infringer that if the offending products are not removed from the view of consumers, further legal action may follow.

-If the seller is an Amazon merchant who has fallen victim to infringement at the hands of another Amazon merchant, the seller’s attorney may file a take down request with Amazon.
-When Amazon complies with the take down request, infringers will often resume selling the infringing product under a different Amazon account.
+If an Amazon merchant has fallen victim to infringement at the hands of another Amazon merchant, the seller’s attorney may file a take down request with Amazon.
+When Amazon complies with the take down request, infringers will often resume selling the infringing product under a different account.

 If financially feasible, sellers who suffer infringement can seek redress in court.